h33p/UNet-Controller/README.md

 ##### TODO
 - Implement physics and other APIs with lag compensation (currently work in progress).
-- Add some sort of forgiving mode to allow client send the position it thinks is right and if it is close enough, then make the server move towards client set position.
 - Add third person movement.
 - Eliminate GC allocations.
 - Add jumping between updates so jumping would feel good even on small update periods.